-One way to build a relationship between teachers and students is to share classroom expectations with the students as well as what is anticipated for them to learn and accomplish during the year.
-Students will share what their own expectations are during the school year.
+One way to build a relationship between teachers and students is to share classroom expectations with the students as well as what is anticipated for them to learn and accomplish during the school year.

-Teachers will conduct data chats with students individually after every interim assessment.
+Additionally, students will also share what their own expectations are during the school year.
+Teachers will conduct individual data chats with students individually after every interim assessment.
 When the culture of the school reflects the culture of the home or community, the classroom becomes more comfortable to children.
 Culturally responsive teaching and strategies for building on cultural differences in the classroom builds relationships between the teachers and students.